-All our investments are classified as available for sale at July 30, 2004 and April 30, 2004.
+All our investments are classified as available for sale at October 29, 2004 and April 30, 2004.
 Available-for-sale investments with original maturities of greater than three months are classified as short-term investments, as these investments generally consist of highly marketable securities that are intended to be available to meet current cash requirements.
 Investment securities classified as available-for-sale are reported at fair market value, and net unrealized gains or losses are recorded in accumulated other comprehensive loss, a separate component of stockholders' equity, net of taxes.
 Any gains or losses on sales of investments are computed based upon specific identification.
 For all periods presented, realized gains and losses on available-for-sale investments were not material.
 Management evaluates investments on a regular basis to determine if an other-than-temporary impairment has occurred.
 Our investments in publicly held companies are generally considered impaired when a decline in the fair value of an investment as measured by quoted market prices is less than its carrying value and such a decline is not considered temporary.
-We adopted the provisions of EITF No. 03-01 on other-than-temporary impairments on debt and equity investments, the adoption did not have a significant impact on our carrying value of our investment at July 30, 2004.